Frequently Asked Questions

 How to set it up:

 uAfrica offers a thirty day free trial, after which the platform will prompt you to choose a plan if you would like to continue using uAfrica.
-During the trial, you will have access to all the Gold plan benefits and will automatically receive a R100.00 shipping limit (this can be increased on request – subject to approval).
+During the trial, you will have access to all the Gold plan benefits and will automatically receive a R200.00 shipping limit (this can be increased on request – subject to approval).
+You will also receive up to R100.00 off your first shipment!
 When your free trial is over, you need to choose from one of four plans – Blue, Bronze, Silver or Gold.

 Once you have picked a plan, you will be charged a pro-rata subscription fee based on the plan you have picked and the number of days left in that month.
 Each account on uAfrica will receive a shipping limit, which is a rand value up to which you can ship.
 Once you have reached this shipping limit, the system will require payment from you.
 If you add your credit card details, the system will automatically charge your card with the relevant amount.